 Walking Benefits for Health

 Regularly it can help you maintain a healthy weight.
-Also, improving your fitness and reduce your risk of developing conditions such as
+Also, improving your fitness and reducing your risk of developing conditions such as

 - heart disease